CIS 5603. Artificial Intelligence

 3. Working definitions

-In which aspect an AI is similar to a human mind?
+In which aspect is an AI similar to a human mind?
 The answers can be clustered into the following groups: These approaches are related, though correspond to different levels of abstraction of human intelligence.
 See a detailed analysis and the following discussion.

 4. The agent framework